movementlabsxyz/MIP/MD/md-118/README.md

   - the delivery to the L1
 - Finality guarantees, such as when a message is considered final, see [A1](#a1-message-delivery-and-finality).

-### D4: Behavior of protocol if L1 assumptions are violated.
+### D4: Behavior of protocol if L1 assumptions are violated

 **User journey (Operator)**: An operator wants to deploy a Postconfirmation protocol.
 They must understand, how the protocol behaves if the L1 does NOT fulfill one of the assumptions for the L1 holds.

 **Recommendations**:

 - What happens if the finality of the L1 is violated and the ledger reverts to a previous state.
 How does the Postconfirmation protocol behave?
 Are votes resubmitted?
+- What is the weakest set of assumptions under which a given protocol works?

 ## Appendix